Dos Rios AVA

-Dos Rios is an American Viticultural Area (AVA) located in northern Mendocino County, California.
-It was established on October 13, 2005 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing a petition submitted by Ralph Jens Carter of Sonoma, California, proposing a viticultural area in northern Mendocino County named "Dos Rios" which is Spanish for "two rivers."
+Dos Rios is an American Viticultural Area (AVA) located in northern Mendocino County in the vicinity of Dos Rios, California.
+It was established as the nation's 166^{th}, the state's 94^{th} and the county's ninth appellation on October 14, 2005 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing a petition submitted by Ralph Jens Carter of Sonoma, California, proposing a viticultural area in Mendocino County named "Dos Rios," (/audio=Dos-Rios pronunciation.ogg/ DOHS-REE-ohs), Spanish for "two rivers."

 The 15500 acre viticultural area encompasses portions of the canyons containing the confluence of the Eel River and the Middle Fork of the Eel River located approximately 40 mi north of Ukiah, 25 mi east of the Pacific Ocean, and 5 mi north of the northern boundary of the established North Coast viticultural area.
 The Dos Rios viticultural area encompasses portions of the canyons containing the two rivers.
-Currently, 6 acre of commercial vineyards are cultivated within the AVA, with the potential for additional plantings.
+As of 2023, 6 acre of commercial vineyards are cultivated within the AVA, with the potential for additional plantings.
 The marine breezes blowing through the canyons of the viticultural area moderate temperatures, making the Dos Rios region cooler in the summer and warmer in the winter than regions to the east that have a more continental climate.
 The frost-free growing season varies from 125 days to 250 days annually.

+Dos Rios soils are well-drained to excessively well-drained loams, sandy loams, and gravelly loams derived from sedimentary and metamorphic rocks.
+There is only one commercial winery, Vin de Tevis, currently operating within the viticultural area boundaries.

+History

+Viticulture in the Dos Rios region began with the pioneering efforts of Vin de Tevis, which planted the region's first commercial vineyard in 1993 on 6 acre primarily dedicated to red grape varietals such as Cabernet Sauvignon, Cabernet Franc, Merlot, and Zinfandel.
+These initial plantings marked the transition from the area's historical focus on ranching and livestock operations in the remote northern Mendocino wilderness to small-scale grape cultivation, supported by the unique terroir of rocky soils and steep slopes.

+Terroir

+Geography

+Significant physical features of the Dos Rios viticultural area include the Eel River and the Middle Fork of the Eel River and their surrounding canyons, which join within the area.
+The canyon surrounding the confluence of the two rivers is a "land trough," approximately 1+1/2 mi deep and 3 mi wide.